rizalasrul/rizalasrul.com/content/30-day-writing-challenge/day-25.md

 Earlier this year I just finished a book called ["The Introvert's Complete Career Guide: From Landing a Job, to Surviving, Thriving, and Moving on Up"](https://www.goodreads.com/book/show/40175457-the-introvert-s-complete-career-guide) by Jane Finkle.
 This book was written based on the personal experience of the author who at that time struggled as an introvert in the early days of his career.
 This book provides guidance from finding a job, writing a CV, handling interviews, and also how to stand out in an office environment dominated by extroverts.

-Before discussing what I got from this book, let's make our understanding of introversion and extroversion equal.
+Before discussing what I got from this book, let's make sure we're on the same page about the definition of introversion and extroversion.

 Introversion and extroversion are not about whether we're shy or outgoing.
 They're about our sensitivity to stimulation and how our energy levels are affected by social interaction.
 Susan Cain offers a beautiful way of thinking about this (as relayed by Simon Sinek).